Message Persistence API for JavaScript SDK

 Truncated response

-If you fetch messages with messages actions, the number of messages in the response may be truncated when internal limits are hit.
-If the response is truncated, a more property will be returned with additional parameters.
-Send iterative calls to history adjusting the parameters to fetch more messages.
+If you fetch messages with message actions, the response may be truncated when internal limits are reached.
+If truncated, a more property is returned with additional parameters.
+Make iterative calls to history, adjusting the parameters to fetch more messages.

 Response